XIMDEX/xcms/INSTALLATION.md

 	chmod g+s logs
 	```

 	You may need superuser privileges to do that!
+(Type sudo before the commands)

 	> So, in this example, user and group 'www-data' are running the web processes as declared in the apache configuration file.

-4. Point your web browser to your just installed Ximdex CMS instance (i.e.: http://YOURHOST/myximdex) to end its configuration.
+4. Point your web browser to your just installed Ximdex CMS instance (i.e.: http://YOURHOST/myximdex or http://localhost/myximdex) to load its database and configure it.

-5. That's all folks.
-Enjoy Ximdex!
-Contact us at help@ximdex.org if you need further assistance.
+5. Thank you for installing Ximdex CMS.
+Please, contact us at help@ximdex.org if you need further assistance.

 ##Assisted Installation Steps
 In case of neeeding any assistance to install Ximdex CMS we have prepared the XIMDEX_INSTALL.sh script that will download Ximdex for you, ask you some parameters (instance name, installation paths, etc.) and create a new script called 1.-MoveXimdexToDocRoot.sh that will move the directory to its final destination and set the right permissions.

 The file install/ximdex_installation.md provides the steps to execute.